 Be careful to adhere to the following formatting guidelines:

-Formatting your resume isn’t easy at first, but once you’ve built your resume for the first time, all you need to do is minor tweaks for each job application.
+Formatting your resume isn’t easy at first, but once you’ve used an AI resume maker for the first time, all you need to do is minor tweaks for each job application.

 Write your financial analyst resume